zoot101/snapraid-daily/docs/muttrc-examples/README.md

 The number after localhost is the port number to use, in this case **35505**.

-So on the machine one is using to interface with a server, open an SSH tunnel like so:
+So on the machine one is using to interface with the server, open an SSH tunnel like so:
 ```bash
 ssh -i /path/to/ssh/key -L 127.0.0.1:35505:127.0.0.1:35505 user@server-hostname
 ```

-This will create an SSH tunnel from the machine with the browser to the server, on the same port as was in the URL so the the redirect uri part of the above URL will work.
-Once that tunnel is opened, one can proceed to paste the complicated URL into the browser, logon, approve and the token file should be created by the hook script via the SSH tunnel.
+This will create an SSH tunnel from the machine with the browser to the server on the same port as was in the URL so the the redirect uri part of the above URL will work.
+Once that tunnel is opened, one can proceed to paste the complicated URL into the browser, login, approve access of "Thunderbird" to the account, and the token file should be created by the hook script as before over the SSH tunnel.

-One thing that can be done to simplify creating the tunnel is to edit the python script to make the port that is used to always be the same each time the script is called to create a token.
+One thing that can be done to simplify creating the tunnel is to edit the hook script to make the port that is used to always be the same each time the script is called to create a token.